 Platforms: Browser, iOS

-Through interactive games, your child can foster a love of learning that will last a lifetime, and through carefully crafted standards, you can ensure their fun will help them be prepared for higher educational concepts.
-It also connects with an app which unlocks various avatars as kids advance levels, providing engagement and incentive.
+Through interactive games, your child can foster a love of learning, and through carefully crafted standards, you can ensure their fun will help them be prepared for higher educational concepts.
+It also connects with an app that has custom-built games.

 Platforms: Board game